rsandzimier/planar_arm/README.md

 ### Circle Demo

 Moves the end effector on a circular trajectory and displays an animation of the trajectory.
 Uses inverse kinematics to calculate joint positions at each time step.
-Use option `--sinusoid` when running `./build/demo`.
+Use option `--circle` when running `./build/demo`.

 ### Examples from RRT demo